AtlantisPleb/ecfr/README.md

-# eCFR Analyzer
+# ChatCFR

-A web application for analyzing the Electronic Code of Federal Regulations (eCFR).
-This tool downloads and processes federal regulations from the eCFR API, providing insights into regulatory content, changes over time, and relationships between agencies and their regulations.
+An AI-powered chat interface for the Electronic Code of Federal Regulations (eCFR).
+Ask questions about federal regulations and get accurate answers backed by the official eCFR API, with direct references to relevant sections and intelligent analysis of regulatory content.

 ## Features

+### AI Chat Interface
+- Natural language interaction with federal regulations
+- Direct access to all eCFR API endpoints through specialized tools:
+  - Search across all regulations with intelligent summarization
+  - Get complete title ancestry and structure
+  - Access full regulatory content and XML sources
+  - Track corrections and changes over time
-- Downloads and processes current eCFR content
+- Smart suggestions and context-aware responses
+- Citations and direct references to source material

+### Regulatory Data Analysis
+- Complete coverage of eCFR API services:
+  - Admin Service for corrections and changes
-- Analyzes regulations for metrics like:
+  - Versioner Service for structure and content
+  - Search Service with advanced filtering
+- Metrics and insights:
   - Word count per agency
-  - Historical changes over time
+  - Historical changes
-  - Cross-references between regulations
+  - Cross-references
   - Agency relationships
-- Interactive web interface for exploring regulations
+- Interactive agency browser
-- Hierarchical content navigation (titles/chapters/parts/sections)
+- Hierarchical content navigation
-- Version history tracking
-- Activity metrics and change analysis

 ## Getting Started